 [0]

 Most of the studies on anger in the Hebrew Bible assume that a range of expressions denote the concept of anger, including חרה, אף, קצף, and others.
-Even scholars that offer some insights into nuances differentiating so-called “terms of anger” tend to treat them essentially as synonyms, regarding any differences identified among them as inconsequential in the interpretive and conceptual analysis of anger.
-At the same time, most studies either presuppose or seek to prove another distinction—between human and divine anger—in terms of meaning, terminology, and even justification.
+Even scholars who offer some insights into nuances differentiating so-called “terms of anger” tend to treat the terms essentially as synonyms, regarding any differences identified among them as inconsequential in the interpretive and conceptual analysis of anger.
+At the same time, most studies either assume or seek to prove another distinction—between human and divine anger—in terms of meaning, terminology, and even justification.

-Both the failure to differentiate between the “terms of anger” on the one hand, and the strong differentiation between “human anger” and “divine anger” on the other, do not emerge from readings of the biblical texts, but rather from scholarly preconceptions about anger and the divine, which impede our ability to properly analyze the phenomenon of divine anger.
+Both the failure to differentiate between the “terms of anger” on the one hand, and the strong differentiation between “human anger” and “divine anger” on the other, emerge not from readings of the biblical texts, but rather from scholarly preconceptions about anger and the divine.
+This limitation consequently impedes our ability to properly analyze the phenomenon of divine anger.

-In this paper I seek to demonstrate that semantic analysis, based on philological linguistical considerations, rather than theological considerations, reveals that biblical authors clearly distinguished between different phenomena, by using very specific words and idioms to describe crises in man–deity relations, intentionally using terms from human relationships, thereby depicting the two realms as analogous.
+In this paper, I demonstrate that semantic analysis, based on philological linguistical considerations, rather than theological considerations, reveals that biblical authors clearly distinguished between different phenomena by using very specific words and idioms to describe crises in man–deity relations, intentionally using terms from human relationships, thereby depicting the two realms as analogous.

-I will focus on the root כעס, which is the common and conventional way of denoting “anger” in modern Hebrew, as it probably already was in Mishnaic Hebrew, and therefore it usually considered to have had the same meaning in Classical Biblical Hebrew as well.
-The novel semantic analysis of כעס in Biblical Hebrew which I will present leads to three main propositions:
+I will focus on the root כעס, which is the common and conventional way of denoting “anger” in modern Hebrew, as it probably already was in Mishnaic Hebrew, Therefore, its meaning is usually considered to have been the same in Classical Biblical Hebrew as well.
+The novel semantic analysis of כעס in Biblical Hebrew I advance leads to three main propositions:

 First, neither divine nor human כעס denotes anger at all; instead, it is lexically proximate to sorrow, vexation, or insult.

-Second, כעס expresses not a general, undifferentiated offense, but a special kind of offense specifically associated with jealousy, in view of the special semantic proximity of כעס and קנא.
+Second, כעס expresses not a general, undifferentiated offense, but a particular kind of offense specifically associated with jealousy, in view of the special semantic proximity of כעס and קנא.

-While neither of these claims is totally unprecedented in scholarship, the comprehensive analysis of them has not yet been undertaken.
-This will lead to my third proposition, which is
+While neither of these claims is totally unprecedented in scholarship, no comprehensive analysis of them has yet been undertaken.
+This will lead to my third proposition that:

-A new, deeper, and more precise understanding of divine כעס in the Hebrew Bible in general, and in Deuteronomistic literature and theology in particular.
+This analysis will lead to a new, deeper, and more precise understanding of divine כעס in the Hebrew Bible in general, and in Deuteronomistic literature and theology in particular.

 [1]

 Scholars, commentators, and translators regularly include כעס among the terms that express the notion of anger, while acknowledging that the meaning of “anger” is not always congruent with it—as we shall see.
-This has led to inconsistency in defining the word.
-HALOT dictionary, for example, define the verb כעס hiphil as “provoke to anger” in all occurrences when the reference is to the deity, but as “to grieve” when appears in interhuman relations; the noun כעס is defined “grief” or “vexation” in human contexts but only “vexation” when related to Yhwh.
+This has led to inconsistencies in defining the word.
+The HALOT dictionary, for example, defines the verb כעס, hiphil as “provoke to anger” whenever the reference is to the deity, but as “to grieve” when it appears in interhuman relations; the noun כעס is defined as “grief” or “vexation” in human contexts, but as “vexation” only when related to YHWH.

-Similarly, Deena Grant in her book Divine Anger in the Hebrew Bible supports this distinction, arguing that unlike human כעס, divine כעס regularly appears in proximity to so-called “terms of anger;” Samantha Joo, in her study on כעס in Deuteronomistic theology, distinguished between internal irritation and external reaction; and Matthew Schlimm, in his study on anger in Genesis, has claimed for a hierarchical distinction.
-All of them agree, then, that the meaning of כעס depends on the question who is experiencing the כעס: Yhwh or human beings.
+Deena Grant, in her book Divine Anger in the Hebrew Bible reinforces this distinction, arguing that unlike human כעס, divine כעס regularly appears in proximity to so-called “terms of anger”; Samantha Joo, in her study on כעס in Deuteronomistic theology, distinguishes between internal irritation and external reaction; and Matthew Schlimm, in his study on anger in Genesis, proposes a hierarchical distinction.
+All of them agree, then, that the meaning of כעס depends on the question who is experiencing the כעס: YHWH or human beings.